 I spent a surprising amount of time today on travel planning.
 That feels like such a weird thing to say, after more than a year of going almost nowhere.

 I posted a couple days ago about a trip to the U.K. we are hoping to take this fall.
 That post was about my recent booking of a few days in Port Isaac, Cornwall, at the guest house that is the exterior shooting location for Doc Martin’s home and surgery in the BBC series Doc Martin, starring Martin Clunes.
 It’s a characteristic Cornish stone cottage.
-If you’re not familiar with the television series, which I enthusiastically recommend, you can see a photo at the link above.
+If you’re not familiar with the television series, which I enthusiastically recommend, you can see a photo at the first link above.

 Yesterday I booked airline tickets for the trip.
 What a ridiculously long, drawn-out process, full of bait-and-switch tactics and an enormous range of prices for exactly the same flights.
 It seems to have gotten worse since the last time I flew.
 And while I was hoping prices would be down because so few people have traveled in the past year, those days are gone.
 Travelers are taking to the skies again, and prices were high on the routes I needed.